 This course is the foundation for all the undergraduate programs in the College of Liberal Studies.
 In a rapidly changing world, interdisciplinary education is essential to meet the personal needs of an individual along with the needs of society.
 Today, individuals literally face constant erosion or obsolescence of their technical or professional education.
 Moreover, on a broader level, they also seek unspecialized knowledge that can offer solutions to central problems that relate to their personal growth and to the preservation and enhancement of the free society.

-What separates this class from others is the opportunity for exploration, innovation and discovery.
+What separates Interdisciplinary Inquiry from other classes is the opportunity for exploration, innovation and discovery.
 Imagine studying such diverse topics as the Gutenberg printing press, the sculptures and paintings of Michelangelo, nanotechnology, the Egyptian Sphinx and the theory of the snowball earth!
 The course itself received a major upgrade this semester with the addition of several new videos and interactive components to help students learn how the sciences, the arts and society need each other to answer the big and complex questions that we all ask.